The Dilemma of Alumni Career Services

 However, there are two departments where at times I see some professional tension over alumni, namely Career Services and Alumni Relations.

 I believe this tension is driven by two different viewpoints on student-alumni interactions

 Career Services is understandably focused on the student.
 In particular how to help students enter the career of their choice while using alumni as an important resource along the way for mentoring, internships and employment.

-Alumni Relations on the other hand is focused on the wider alumni body.
+Alumni Relations, on the other hand, is focused on the wider alumni body.
 Graduating students, although an important segment, will only make up around 5% of their total alumni.
-Their focus is much more on how best to engage all alumni and provide them with a valuable career and social community.
+Their focus is much more on how best to engage all alumni and provide them with valuable career and social community.

 In short, for Careers Services alumni are a resource, a means to an end.
 For Alumni Relations they are the end.

 These two legitimate yet different philosophies regarding alumni can create professional tension if not managed properly.

 Moreover, ultimately the danger of these tensions is the negative impact on alumni through miscommunication and duplication.
 Neither department wants to alienate what is both a valuable resource and an important end customer.